openfheorg/openfhe-network-examples/README.md

 Here are instructions for building each of the examples.

+## Building Examples with gRPC

+Several examples use gRPC as their interprocess communications system.
+They require gRPC and Google protobufs to be installed on your system.
+Based on suggestions from Google's documentation, we recommend installing gRPC locally if it is not pre-installed in your system.

+Detailed instructions for this can be found in the file `Installing_gRPC.md` located in the root directory.
+Please refer to those and isntall gRPC on your system before proceeding to the remainder of the build instrutions below.

 ## Build instructions for Ubuntu

 Please note that we have not tried installing and running these